A story about a novice SRE's experience attending a HashiCorp Meetup

 DeNA Co., Ltd. System Headquarters AI Systems Department Mr. Hidenori Matsuki

-. ・Building and operating infrastructure that allows AI R&D engineers to easily and freely develop.
+- Building and operating an infrastructure that allows AI R&D engineers to easily and freely develop.

-・Resolving issues with AI and analytics platform infrastructure using HashiCorp tools.
+- Solving challenges in the AI & analytics infrastructure using HashiCorp tools.

 AI Infrastructure

-Each project uses AWS and GCP and handles highly confidential data and huge amounts of data, so
+Each project uses AWS and GCP to handle highly sensitive data and massive amounts of data,

 Resolving AI infrastructure issues

-・Use of Terraform as an infrastructure provisioning tool
+- Terraform is used as an infrastructure provisioning tool

-・Instances are launched with Terraform, and middleware is installed
+- Instances are launched using Terraform, and middleware is installed using itamae

-・Want to use Packer to manage it in AWS/GCP Docker repositories
+- We want to use Packer to manage it in an AWS/GCP Docker repository

-・Want to write Packer in HCL as well (I couldn't help but nod in agreement because this makes sense...)
+- We also want to write Packer in HCL (I understood this so well I couldn't help but nod in agreement...)

 Analytics Infrastructure